-When the ambient temperature falls below -0°C rubber begins to lose its elasticity.
-As the temperature falls, the rubber continues to lose flexibility and its ability to resist abrasion, impact and cutting.
-Eventually the belt is unable to trough and pass around pulleys and the belt covers and the rubber in the carcass begins to crack.
+When the ambient temperature falls below -0°C, rubber begins to lose its elasticity.
+As the temperature falls, the rubber continues to lose flexibility, as well as its ability to resist abrasion, impact, and cutting.
+Eventually, the belt is unable to trough and pass around pulleys, and the belt covers and the rubber in the carcass begins to crack.
 Ultimately, the belt will break because frozen rubber becomes as brittle as glass.

-Testing for Cold Resistance
+Testing for cold resistance